yzkee/mcp-use/README.md

 # Contributing

 We love contributions!
 Feel free to open issues for bugs or feature requests.
+Look at [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 # Requirements